 Naples (Napoli) — one of the oldest cities in the Western hemisphere, its complete historic city center is a UNESCO World Heritage Site.

-Pisa — another one the medieval maritime republics, today known for the famed Leaning Tower of Pisa.
+Pisa — another one of the medieval maritime republics, today is known for the famed Leaning Tower of Pisa.

 Turin (Torino) — a home of FIAT and other automobiles and the aerospace industry.

 Venice (Venezia) — one of the most beautiful cities in Italy, and world-famous for its history, art, and of course its canals and gondolas.

 Verona – Place where ‘Romeo and Juliet’ play of Shakespeare was taking place, but this city is much more than that.

 Here are 14 essential things you need to know when you go visit Italy:

 - Population: 61 million

 - Area: 301,338 sq km (116,346 sq miles)

 - Major languages: Italian (German in the north)